-At December 31, 2012, the Company had not yet commenced any revenue-generating operations.
-All activity through December 31, 2012 has been related to the Company's formation, capital raising efforts, and research and development activities.
+At December 31, 2013, the Company had not yet commenced any revenue-generating operations.
+All activity through December 31, 2013 has been related to the Company's formation, capital raising efforts, and research and development activities.
 As such, the Company has yet to generate any cash flows from operations, and is dependent on debt and equity funding from both related and unrelated parties to finance its operations.
 Prior to June 30, 2006, the Company's cash requirements were funded by advances from the Company's founder aggregating \$92,717.

 Because the Company is currently engaged in research at an early stage, it will likely take a significant amount of time to develop any product or intellectual property capable of generating revenues.
 As such, the Company's business is unlikely to generate any sustainable revenues in the next several years, and may never do so.
-Even if the Company is able to generate revenues in the future through licensing its technologies or through product sales, there can be no assurance that the Company will be able to generate a profit.
+Even if the Company is able to generate revenues in the future through licensing its technologies or through product sales, there can be no assurance that the Company will be able to achieve positive earnings and cash flows from operations.